programmirka/Knowledge-Showdown/README.md

 ## Introduction

 Knowledge Showdown is an interactive quiz application designed to test and improve your knowledge on various topics.
 It provides a fun and engaging way to learn new things and challenge yourself.

+## Check it Out

+You can access the Knowledge Showdown application [here](http://226d123.e2.mars-hosting.com/).

 ## Technologies